 For some reason after the first movement of the Moonlight, I didn’t recognize what was playing.
 At first I thought that I had really forgotten the second and third movements, but then I found myself caught up in a dynamic movement that had me bouncing to the music and waving my hands like a conductor (one at a time … I was driving).
 I remembered vaguely that the third movement of the Moonlight is very active.
 In fact, it’s Presto Agitato.
 Yet, this music was even more powerfully compelling.

 Also, I had the strong feeling of Laura playing this music on the piano in our house in Griggstown.
 I knew it wasn’t part of the Moonlight, but I was too caught up in its dynamics to worry what it was until I got home.
 There I could see that my iPhone had switched to “shuffle” so that after the first movement I was no longer listening to the Moonlight.
 All that I could see on the iPhone playlist was that I had been listening to Alfred Brendel playing “Klaviersonaten Op 31:2 d-Moll III.
 Allegreto.” ???

 When I got to my computer, I found that this was the third movement of Beethoven’s “Tempest” sonata.
 Of course!
 I remembered the time that Laura was playing a magnificent piece that I’d never heard before.
 I said, “What’s that?”
 And she told me it was the third movement of the Tempest Sonata.
 Brief vortex moment at that memory.
 But that’s all.
 Even without the happy memory of her playing and of that discovery, I can ride on the waves of energy of the music itself over and over.
 Listening to Beethoven’s Tempest Sonata, I feel that if anything is inevitable it’s joy as much as pain.

-For those of you who may have forgotten how this piece sounds, here is link to a performance by Daniel Barenboim.
+For those of you who may have forgotten how this piece sounds, here is link to a performance by Maurizio Pollini.
 (Apologies for the ad that will pop up first.)